nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `unenrol m/1 e/5` unlinks the 1st member in the member list from the 5th event in the event list.
 * `unenrol m/5 e/1` unlinks the 5th member in the member list from the 1st event in the event list.

-### Edit an enrolment: editAttendance
+### Edit an enrolment: editEnrolment
-Edits the attendance details of a specified member at a specified event with the specified attributes.
+Edits the enrolment details of a specified member at a specified event with the specified attributes.

-Format: `editAttendance m/MEMBER_INDEX e/EVENT_INDEX [h/NUMBER_OF_HOURS] [r/REMARK]`
+Format: `editEnrolment m/MEMBER_INDEX e/EVENT_INDEX [h/NUMBER_OF_HOURS] [r/REMARK]`

-* Edits the specified `MEMBER_INDEX`'s attendance of the event at the specified `EVENT_INDEX` with `NUMBER_OF_HOURS` specifying the number of hours that the member contributed and `REMARK` stating extra remarks about the member and event.
+* Edits the specified `MEMBER_INDEX`'s enrolment of the event at the specified `EVENT_INDEX` with `NUMBER_OF_HOURS` specifying the number of hours that the member contributed and `REMARK` stating extra remarks about the member and event.
 * The `MEMBER_INDEX`/`EVENT_INDEX` refers to the index number shown in the displayed member/event list.
 * The `MEMBER_INDEX`/`EVENT_INDEX` **must be a positive integer** that is within the range of the length of the member/event list.
 * At least one field to edit must be provided.